sebmatecho/health_insurance/readme.md

 Male	23	1	26	0	< 1 Year	Yes	46132	160	180
 ```

-Once pasted, hit the *Sebmatecho* menu and select the *Get Prediction* option.
+Once pasted, hit the *Sebmatecho* buttom on menu and select the *Get Prediction* option.
 You will get a predicted probability for such person to be interested into the producted being promoted.

 <img src="img/cross_sell_demo.gif" width="750" height="180" />